 Smile Reconstructions With Sedation

-Learn about the possibilities for a new smile – click here to schedule a free cosmetic dentistry consultation, including X-rays.
+Learn about the possibilities for a new smile – click here to schedule a free cosmetic dentistry consultation.

 Need a smile reconstruction because of an accident, injury, or illness?
-If you find you need a partial or even a complete smile reconstruction, sedation dentistry can make the dental treatments easier than you’d think!
+If you find you need a partial or even a complete smile reconstruction, sedation dentistry can make the dental treatments easier than you might think!
 The restorative options available with today’s dentistry techniques will certainly surprise you.

 Creating a smile reconstruction typically involves a series of dental appointments, which can sometimes take longer than average.
 Sedation dentistry can make the time pass by more quickly and/or help ease your anxiety about dental treatment.
 With the sedation options we offer, such as IV sedation, you can wake up to a new smile!

-We offer three types of sedation dentistry, and in a free dental consultation, we can discuss which one would be the best fit for you:
+We are pleased to offer three types of sedation dentistry, and in a free consultation, we can discuss which one would be the best fit for you:

 •IV sedation (general anesthesia)